-Fossil Free California follows key climate-related legislation, and educates and advocates about relevant bills.
+In 2017, Fossil Free California is following key climate-related legislation, and educating and advocating about important bills.

-Fossil Free California’s Legislative team works with 350 Bay Area and with 350 local groups throughout California to select, review, and set priorities for legislation.
-Legislative volunteers may be part of delegations to legislators, give public comment at committee hearings, and write letters to legislators or to newspapers.
+Fossil Free California’s Legislative team works with 350 Bay Area and with 350 local groups throughout California to select, review, and set priorities for our legislative work.
+Through our membership in Green California, a consortium of more than 100 environmental groups statewide, we partner with other climate leaders to ensure passage of key legislation.
+Our legislative volunteers join delegations to legislators’ district offices, give public comment at committee hearings, and write letters to legislators and newspapers about the issues we follow.

-- SB 49, SB 50, and SB 51: Kevin de León’s package of bills protecting California’s environmental regulations, public lands, whistleblowers, and scientific data from Trump.
-See attached press release
+- SB 49, SB 50, and SB 51: The State Senate’s package of bills protecting California’s environmental regulations, public lands, whistleblowers, and scientific data from Trump.
+See press release.

-- AB 262: Rob Bonta’s “Buy Clean” bill, requiring state procurement processes to take greenhouse gas emissions into effect (among other things, bolsters SB 560’s inclusion of Scope 3 emissions reporting).
-See act sheet.
+- AB 262: Assembly member Rob Bonta’s “Buy Clean” bill, requiring state procurement processes to take greenhouse gas emissions into account.
+See attached fact sheet.

 - SB 263: Senator Leyva’s bill creating Climate Assistance Centers in low-income communities.
 This bill was also held in Senate Appropriations, and may be back next year.